spectral-cockpit/opusreader2/README.md

 ## Credits

-- Pierre Roudier and Philipp Baumann made an improved R reader. https://github.com/pierreroudier/opusreader
+- Pierre Roudier and Philipp Baumann made an improved R reader, further developing the version in simplerspec. https://github.com/pierreroudier/opusreader
 - QED.ai: implemented a python parser which takes the main the logic of ono.